mikeferguson/ndt_2d/README.md

    of average weights as it was unused in every AMCL configuration investigated.

+## Threading Notes

+There are three threads:

+ * The rclcpp::spin() thread - this processes the laser scan callback and initial pose callbacks.
+This is the only thread that adds scans to the graph.
+This thread also adds constraints to the graph.
+This is the only thread that changes the prev_X_pose_ variables.

+ * The loop closure thread - access graph, adds constraints to the graph.

+ * The publish thread - publishes the map and transforms.
+Accesses graph but does not alter the graph.
+Access prev_X_pose_ variables but does not alter them.

 ## References

 <a id="1">[1]</a> Biber, Peter, and Wolfgang Straßer.
 "The normal distributions transform: A new approach to laser scan matching."
 Proceedings 2003 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2003)(Cat.
 No. 03CH37453).
 Vol. 3.
 IEEE, 2003.